-I thought I would share 20 personal growth and mental health self-care affirmations I’m trying to keep close to my own heart this year in hopes of prioritizing my own mental health for 2021.
+I thought I would share 20 personal growth and mental health self-care affirmations I’m trying to keep close to my own heart this year in hopes of prioritizing my own mental health.

 “Don’t hate yourself for eating that donut.
 It was damn good.”

 20 self-care & mental health affirmations

 The idea behind these affirmations is to support me emotionally and mentally as well as to promote myself for personal growth.
 Consider them personal mantras – sometimes we need to step up and be our own support system.

 While it can be great to have someone else supplying you with these emotional needs and validation, ultimately coming from you is the most powerful tool.
 While some of these are light-hearted, others hold up much too much real estate in my mind and heart.